 The Lee Rigby House

 The Lee Rigby House is a 2-family house has been made available for our Foundation’s use by partner charity, The Kendo Nagasaki Foundation.
-It’s well into a complete refurbishment, and will be a lovely ‘Retreat’ get-away for those who need to escape from their everyday pressures and find complete peace and quiet.
+It’s a lovely ‘Retreat’ get-away for those who need to escape from their everyday pressures and find complete peace and quiet.
 Set amidst beautiful mature trees and overlooking paddocks to the south, it’s an idyllic getaway with a wonderful natural atmosphere.
-We’re looking forward to being able to bring families here in mid-2017 – please help us to make this happen as soon as possible by hitting the “Donate” button below, or get in touch with us if you can donate furniture or other goods,

 The Moor Court Hall “Annexe”